Homotopy equivalence of spaces of metrics with invertible Dirac operator: Steps to prove Theorem

-For that we need an extension of $\Upsilon_\rho\colon \Rf\to \Upsilon_\rho(\Rf)$ and of its inverse to $\RM$ and $\Rc$, respectively.
-Let us first collect some auxiliary functions: Let $\delta, \rho \colon \Rf\to (0,1]$ be the functions of \eqref{C} in Section~\ref{step2} and of Proposition~\ref{prop:cup}.
-We choose continuous extensions of these functions to $\RM$, also called $\delta$ and $\rho$ in the following, which is possible by Tietze's extension theorem since $\Rf$ is closed in $\RM$ by Proposition~\ref{prop:existencerho}(ii).
+Let us first collect some auxiliary functions: Let $\rho \colon \Rf\to (0,1)$ be the function of Proposition~\ref{prop:cup} and $\delta\colon \RM\to (0,1)$ as chosen in \eqref{def_delta}.
+We choose a continuous extension of $\rho$ to $\RM$ with image in $(0,1)$, also called $\rho$ in the following, which is possible by Tietze's extension theorem since $\Rf$ is closed in $\RM$ (cp. \eqref{def_delta} and above).